tmeadlin/ShoppingCartMSDN/README.md

 ## Running using Visual Studio 2017
 1. Download/Clone the code
 2. Open the Solution in Visual Studio 2017
-3. Replace the DocumentDb section of the ./MainSite/appsettings.json file.
-    * If you have your own DocumentDb instance, enter your **Endpoint** and **Key** values
-    * If you don't have DocumentDb and downloaded DocumentDb Emulator, use the information provided above
+3. Verify that DocumentDB Emulator or your own DocumentDB instance is up and running
 4. From the launchSettings.json (./MainSite/Properties/launchSettings.json), copy the **applicationUrl**
 5. In the app.config.ts (./MainSite/ClientApp/app/app.config.ts), paste the applicationUrl you just copied into the **apiEndpoint**
 6. Right click package.json, and select **Restore Packages**